pgillet/spark-article/output/02-spark-on-k8s.md

 The role of the Kubernetes garbage collector is to delete certain objects that once had an owner, but no longer have one.
 The goal is to make sure that the garbage collector properly deletes resources that are no longer needed when killing a Spark application.
-It is important to free up the resources of the k8s cluster when you are going to run tens / hundreds of Spark applications in parallel.
+It is important to free up the resources of the Kubernetes cluster when you are going to run tens / hundreds of Spark applications in parallel.

 For this, certain Kubernetes objects can be declared owners of other objects.
 "Owned" objects are called *dependent* on